 Mistake: Not filing the FAFSA

 If you’re currently attending a community college, you may be able to afford it by paying out of pocket.
 Perhaps you have not needed to file for financial aid, or you filed but did not receive anything while at your current school.
 This is typically not the case when transferring to a four-year institution.

-Additionally, the FAFSA allows you to enter up to 10 different colleges.
 Once you have officially been accepted and you have filed the FAFSA, you can expect a financial aid award letter from each school you are considering, typically in March or April.
 Once you receive the award letter, you can compare your offers from different schools.
 Contact your admission counselor or financial aid office with any questions you may have.
 They can also walk you through the contents of your award letter and explain what each item means.

 Here are some common and necessary financial topics to ask about—and to make sure you understand completely:

 - Spelling out your financial aid award letter and everything in it